deviscoding/PropelBundle/README.markdown

 ### Propel1 integration

-The two major branches being supported are:
+The one major branch being supported is:

 * The `1.7` branch contains Propel *1.6* integration for Symfony *3.x* and PHP *7.2+*.